rtate2/stelligent-u/10-kms/README.md

 _For decrypting the ciphertext file, why didn't you have to specify a key?
 How did you have permission to decrypt?_
+If the ciphertext was encrypted under a symmetric KMS key, the KeyId parameter is optional.
+KMS can get this information from metadata that it adds to the symmetric ciphertext blob.
+This feature adds durability to your implementation by ensuring that authorized users can decrypt ciphertext decades after it was encrypted, even if they’ve lost track of the key ID.
+However, specifying the KMS key is always recommended as a best practice.

 #### Question: KMS Alias

 _Why is it beneficial to use a KMS Alias?_
+Aliases can make your code easier to write and maintain.
+For example, suppose you use an alias to refer to a particular KMS key and you want to change the KMS key.
+In that case, just associate the alias with a different KMS key.
+You don't need to change your code.

 ## Lesson 10.2: Implementation of KMS Keys in S3